AnietieJohnson/Deforestation-Analysis-Project-Documentation/README.md

 Query to calculate the average total area for different income groups:
 ![](https://github.com/AnietieJohnson/Deforestation-Analysis-Project-Documentation/blob/main/SOLUTION%20TO%20TASK%204%20(2).png)

-From the above query, the income group with the highest Average Total area is the unknown income group, followed by the upper middle income group.
+From the above query, the income group with the highest Average Total Area is the unknown income group, followed by the upper middle income group.
 ### Task 5: Total Forest Area for Different Income Groups
 - I followed same procedure as in TASK 4
 - Joined the forest area table and region table